England captain Root ‘would love’ to tour Pakistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 England have not played in Pakistan since 2005/06.
-An attack by armed militants on Sri Lanka’s team bus in Lahore in 2009 ended major cricket tours for a decade, with Pakistan playing the majority of their subsequent ‘home’ matches in the United Arab Emirates.
+An attack on Sri Lanka’s team bus in Lahore in 2009 ended major cricket tours for a decade, with Pakistan playing the majority of their subsequent ‘home’ matches in the United Arab Emirates.

 But Sri Lanka, Zimbabwe, West Indies and Bangladesh have all since made the trip to Pakistan.